SpencerJDennis/my-first-webpage/README.md

 * _Press view deployment_
 * _Now you are there!_

-_{You do not need to run a server to access this site.
+_You do not need to run a server to access this site.
 It is hosted on github.io.
-No other code is being used to besides the technology listed above.}_
+No other code is being used to besides the technology listed above._

 ## Known Bugs